 Rick Marken: Martin says: "If I do not conform to your standards, we both experience conflict..."
 Not necessarily true.
 Here you are talking about interpersonal conflict; we "experience" it only in terms of the success (or lack thereof) of our efforts to control variables (in my case, perceiving you as conforming to my standards; in your case, perceiving no loss of control as a result of my efforts-beating you, starving you, locking you up, etc.-to get you to conform to my standards).
 If one person is a lot stronger than the other, s/he will "experience" no conflict at all in this conflict; s/he will just get the result they want.
-If both people are about equally strong, they will experience loss of control.
-Of course, being people, each will also be able to perceive the cause of his/her lack of control: the other person.
+If both people are about equally strong, they will experience loss of control, i.e., error with respect to some variables they are trying to control.
+Of course, being people, each will also be able to perceive the cause of his/ her lack of control: the other person.